MightyNest/spree_address_book_updated/README.md

+This repo is a merge of MightyNest's forked version of spree_address_book + pulling in all changes from Spree's original master version + added one of the Spree PR's that was not merged which should get this working in 3.7.

 ## ⚠️ Deprecation notice ⚠️

 Since Spree 4.0 this extension is deprecated and not needed.
 Address Book was [merged into Spree core in Spree 4.0](https://guides.spreecommerce.org/release_notes/4_0_0.html#address-book-support).